Cyberspider29/Binary-Magnetar-Merger-Simulation/README.md

 We obtain the following repulsive force equation to be used in our calculations: $F_r = \frac{3\mu_0 \cdot 2\mu_1\mu_2}{4\pi \cdot r^4}$

 To calculate the orbital eccentricity we use Kepler's 3rd Law to obtain the following: $e = \frac{r_a - r_p}{r_a + r_p}$
-The `solve_ivp` integrator will allow me to get the maximum and minimum distances for each magnetar at each frame, allowing me to return the eccentricity for each frame as well.
+The `solve_ivp` integrator will allow me to get the maximum and minimum distances for each magnetar at each frame, allowing us to return the eccentricity for each frame as well.
+This will allow us to easily judge the effect of the orbital deviations due to the interactions of the magnetic fields.